 But in these days of confinement, television has its place as a form of domestic escapism, and escapism doesn’t have to mean the televisual equivalent of a tray of donuts.
-Now that we can easily draw on a vast repertoire of fine programs, it’s worth revisiting some of the best series for a binge viewing experience that takes us into the more diverse realities of a world before the monomania of Covid-19 took hold.
+The fact that we can easily draw on a vast repertoire of fine programs means it’s worth revisiting some of the best series for a binge viewing experience that takes us into the more diverse realities of a world before Covid-19 monomania took hold.

 Aware of the variety of tastes and moods catered for in television drama, I asked friends on social media for their nominations.
 They certainly were eclectic.
-So much so that I decided to turn this review into a double episode so as to cover the widest possible range of suggestions.
+So much so that I decided to turn this review into a double episode covering the widest possible range of suggestions.

 Three dozen respondents nominated more than fifty programs, with only seven scoring more than one vote and none scoring more than three.
 All of which serves to endorse my instinct that, as far as television is concerned, top-ten lists don’t mean much.
 With nominations distributed across Scandi-noir, sci-fi, the western, the spy thriller, period dramas and political sagas, there was no convergence on genre either.

 For all the diversity, though, one of the fascinations of revisiting past favourites is a refreshed awareness of how series talk among themselves, their themes and preoccupations often merging in counterintuitive ways.
 Among the nominations were some vintage series that, viewed now, present sharply predictive scenarios.